 How to Wipe A Hard Drive on MacOS?

 Wiping a hard drive on macOS is more or less the same as wiping a drive on Windows 10.
-The OS has a built-in tool that you can access through start-up to clean your Drive.
+The OS has a built-in tool you can access through start-up to clean your Drive.
 To do so:

 1: Reboot your MAC.